Uniform convergence to the Airy line ensemble: Last passage percolation in other environments

 \subsection{Exponential environment}

-\begin{corollary} Let $W :\mathbb{N}^2\to \mathbb{R}$ be defined so that $W_{i,j}$ are independent exponential random variables of mean $1$.
-For each $n,k,m$ set $L_{n,k}(m)$ to be the passage time with $k$ disjoint paths from the bottom left corner to the top right corner of the box $[1,m] \times [1,n]$ as defined in \eqref{D:LPP-k}.
+\begin{definition} The \textbf{exponential random environment} is a last passage percolation model with discrete lattice coordinates and $\mathbb{R}$-valued passage times defined as follows.
+Let $W :\mathbb{N}^2\to \mathbb{R}$ be defined so that $W_{i,j}$ are independent exponential random variables of mean $1$.
+For each $n,k,m \in \N$ with $k \le n \wedge m$ define the \textbf{exponential valued LPP time} $L_{n,k}(m)$ to be the passage time with $k$ disjoint paths from the bottom left corner to the top right corner of the box $[1,m] \times [1,n]$ as defined in \eqref{D:LPP-k}. \end{definition}

+\begin{corollary} Let $L_{n,k}(m)$ be the last passage time in an exponential environment as defined in Definition \ref{def:LPP_exp}.
 For any $m,n$ define the arctic curve:

 which is the deterministic approximation of the last passage value $L_{n,1}(m)$ in this model.

 Let $m_n\to \infty$ be a sequence of natural numbers.
 Denoting by $g, g', g''$ the value of $g_n$ and its derivatives evaluated at $m_n$, we set the space and time scaling of the model: